Storidge/cio-faq/README.md

 [Troubleshooting](/troubleshooting.md)

 This FAQ is a work in progress.
-If you have questions not in this FAQ, please join our [cio-user Slack channel](http://storidge.com/join-cio-slack/) to post your questions.
+If you have questions not in this FAQ, please join our [community Slack channel](http://storidge.com/join-cio-slack/) to post your questions.